 This MacAssistant (google assistant) application will run in the menu bar, for the first time when you click on the icon, sign with your Google account and you’re good to go.

 The pop-up window will have a mic-icon, click on that to start using the Google Assistant.
 (Hint: tap the left command key two-time to trigger the assistant).

 This app is in the beta phase, and until now you can see transcribed text, but this can’t show things when you ask “show me pics of cat” because it’s not integrated with the system like Siri.
 You can ask questions, spend some time playing trivia, or get entertained, that’s all it can do for now.

 In the past, we’ve covered tons of Google Assistant tricks including both question and commands that might save your day or time.

 Note: If you face this application doesn’t work, that may be because of limited API access.
 In that case, you need to get your own API and replace a specific file in the program’s folder.

-This tool responds very quickly, it’s ultimately Google’s Assistant in the back, for that reason alone it’s worth to try or even use it on a daily basis.
-Apple is also making the Siri more powerful for computer’s, and you should compare both on your MAC and let us know which one is faster and more accurate.
+This tool responds very quickly, it’s ultimately Google’s Assistant in the back, for that reason alone it’s worth trying or even use it on a daily basis.
+Apple is also making the Siri more powerful for computers, and you should compare both on your MAC and let us know which one is faster and more accurate.